opencog/atomspace-agents/README.md

 ----------------
 ... and why are they needed?
 Explained by example.

-Let me start small.
+Let's start small.
 So, right now, you can take the cogserver, start it on a large-RAM machine, and have half-a-dozen other AtomSpaces connect to it.
 They can request Atoms, do some work, push those Atoms back to the cogserver.
 This gives you a distributed AtomSpace, as long as